-The realistic picture is that nearly all club golfers don’t come anywhere near the 300 yard mark, after all professional golfers do specific work in the gym to add power and speed, and a perfect technique will always produce long hits.
+The realistic picture is that nearly all club golfers don’t come anywhere near the 300 yard mark – after all, professional golfers do specific work in the gym to add power and speed, and a perfect technique will always produce long hits.

 Remember, as well, that on the PGA Tour it is usually 20-30°C and when you add that to gym work, perfect technique, custom-fit fine-tuned clubs and a bit of adrenaline, it is no surprise that we see the pros hit the numbers that they do.

-Forget distance, 73% of fairways is a number that amateurs should aspire to.
+Forget distance, 76% of fairways is a number that amateurs should aspire to.

 Golf is a game of milestones - how…

 A thread on the Golf Monthly Forum got…

 The world is home to almost 40,000 golf…

 For all the latest golf news, check the Golf Monthly website and follow our social media channels